uulm-mrm/aduulm/README.md

 # aduulm

-Forward link for erroneous link in submission of abstract to ADUULM-TTB
+We submitted a paper for the FUSION 2025 conference.
+Unfortunately, the link in the abstract is incorrect.
+Please refer to the correct link: https://github.com/uulm-mrm/aduulm_ttb.